Microwave-free vector magnetometry and crystal orientation determination with Nitrogen-Vacancy centers using Bayesian inference: Funding statement

-We acknowledge financial support form the Spanish Government via the projects PID2021-126694NA-C22 and PID2024-161371NB-C21 (MCIU/AEI/FEDER, EU) and project TSI-069100-2023-8 (Perte Chip-NextGenerationEU).
+H.E., R.P., and E.T. acknowledge financial support from the Spanish Government via the projects PID2021-126694NA-C22 and PID2024-161371NB-C21 (MCIU/AEI/FEDER, EU) and project TSI-069100-2023-8 (Perte Chip-NextGenerationEU).
 H. E. acknowledges the Spanish Ministry of Science, Innovation and Universities for funding through the FPU program (FPU20/03409).
-R. P. and E. T. acknowledge the Ram{\'o}n y Cajal (RYC2023-044095-I) and (RYC2020-030060-I) research fellowships.
+R. P. and E. T. acknowledge the Ram{\'o}n y Cajal RYC2023-044095-I and RYC2020-030060-I research fellowships.
 O.D., A.W., and D.B. acknowledge the funding by the German Research Foundation (DFG) in the framework to the collaborative research center ``Defects and Defect Engineering in Soft Matter'' (SFB1552) under Project No. 465145163, European Commission’s Horizon Europe Framework Program under the Research and Innovation Action MUQUABIS GA no. 101070546, German Federal Ministry of Education and Research (BMBF) within the Quantumtechnologien program (DIAQNOS, project no. 13N16455) and the project Quantum Sensing for Fundamental Physics (QS4Physics) from the Innovation pool of the research field Helmholtz Matter of the Helmholtz Association.